cpjobling/eg-247-textbook/_build/dft/1/dft.md

 * Common Properties and Theorems of the DFT

-* Sampling Theorem, Windows, and the Picket Fence Effect
+* Sampling Theorem, Windows, and the Picket Fence Effect (Notes only)

 ## Introduction